 Do you have to register a kayak in California?
 The quick answer is no. Vessels propelled solely by oars or paddles do not have to be registered in California.

 Do you have to register a kayak with a trolling motor in California?
-Yes, you have to register a kayak with a trolling motor in California. “… every motor-driven vessel (regardless of length) that is not documented by the U.S. Coast Guard which is used or on the waters of (California) are subject to registration by the Department of Motor Vehicles (DMV).”
+Yes, you have to register a kayak or canoe with a trolling motor in California. “… every motor-driven vessel (regardless of length) that is not documented by the U.S. Coast Guard which is used or on the waters of (California) are subject to registration by the Department of Motor Vehicles (DMV).”

 - You can read the specific registration rules and instructions for registering a motor boat at the California DMV – Vessel Boat Registration page.